 OM System Tough TG-7.
 A fish in water.
 Photo Joshua Waller

-Best fixed-lens compact for travel: Fujifilm X100VI
+Best travel camera for photography: Fujifilm X100VI

 Fujifilm X100VI with Peak Design Micro Clutch.
 Credit: Andy Westlake